KRASAV4EK/CPP-Course-Challenges/Challenge 20 STL/Challenge_4/readme.md

 ASANTAATNASA

-A common method to solve this problem is to compare the string to its reverse and if the are equal then it must be a palindrome.
-But we will use a deque.
+A common method to solve this problem is to compare the string to its reverse and if they are equal then it must be a palindrome.
+But we will use a Stack and Queue.

 I am providing the main driver for you which will automatically run several test cases.
 You challenge is to write the following function: